Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 If you clean your French press thoroughly after each use, the filter should last for the life of the press.

-It is crucial to clean after each brew because the oils and debris can build up in the fine-mesh filter and cause a foul, bitter taste to your coffee.
+It is crucial to clean after each brew because oils and debris can accumulate in the fine-mesh filter, resulting in a foul, bitter taste in your coffee.

 To clean your French press, follow the steps below or check out various cleaning methods in this article: